mitsuba-renderer/mitsuba3/docs/src/getting_started/variants.rst

 .. code-block:: text

     "enabled": [
-        "scalar_rgb",
+        "scalar_rgb", # This variant *must* be included at the moment.
         "scalar_spectral"
     ],

-The default file specifies two scalar variants that you may wish to extend or replace according to your requirements and the explanations given above.
-You may also wish to change the default variant:
+The default file specifies two scalar variants that you may wish to extend according to your requirements and the explanations given above.
+Note that ``scalar_spectral`` can be removed, but ``scalar_rgb`` *must* currently be part of the list as some core components of Mitsuba depend on it.
+You may also wish to change the *default* variant that is executed if no variant is explicitly specified (this must be one of the entries of the ``enabled`` list):

 .. code-block:: text